JonnyHaystack/i3-resurrect/README.md

 #### Argument interpolation

 You can also interpolate arguments from the actual process's cmdline into a custom command mapping using Python format specifiers.
-For example:
+This is useful when you want to keep parts of the original command.
+Example:

 Command mapping:
 ```